Safeguarding

 It was a complex task, but one the School Parliament – including children from Year 1 to Year 6 – took on with an incredible amount of enthusiasm and maturity.
 The result is a revised anti-bullying policy, created entirely by the children themselves and designed to uphold their right to be safe at school, at home and online (UNCRC Article 19).
 The updated version can be found at the bottom of this page.

-Visits from Hampshire Fire and Rescue, March 2023
+Visits from Hampshire Fire and Rescue, March 2024

-In Spring Term 2023, Year 1 and Year 5 were visited by Jo and Matty from the Hampshire & Isle of Wight Fire and Rescue Service.
+In Spring Term 2024, Year 1 and Year 5 were visited by Jo and Sophie from the Hampshire & Isle of Wight Fire and Rescue Service.
 They talked about the four emergency services that can be accessed by dialling 999, and in particular their work with the fire service.
 Through an entertaining combination of activities, practical demonstrations and quizzes, the children learnt about keeping themselves safe from fire, what to do in case of fire, and even the importance of reminding their parents to check their smoke alarms every 'Test it Tuesday'.
 Using songs, rhymes and mnemonics to make the messages memorable, the children had a wonderful time, as well as learning how to keep themselves and their families safe.

 Water safety visit from the RNLI, May 2023